 What is a portrait?
-Two ears, two eyes and a nose in the middle….
+Two ears, two eyes, and a nose in the middle….
 No one likes that.
-Portrait is a revelation of character, it should be a complete introduction of somebody.
+The portrait is a revelation of character, it should be a complete introduction of somebody.
 How can you make a good portrait?

 No staring at the camera: Even if somebody is looking straight towards the camera, the expression should suggest that it’s not because the photo is being taken and the body should be pointing to some other direction.

 Genuine Expression: “Say Cheese” almost never works.
 Spark a joke if you need a smile.

 Not just the face: There should be a little part of the body with the face in the image.

 More details will follow in the post “Fashion Photography”.

 Most of the phone camera images are ruined, because they process images slowly, thus when you have released the capture button after pressing it, they are still capturing and you moved the device.
 Until the image is completely processed, don’t move a muscle.